Research

 What new drugs are in clinical trials?

-As of early 2021, a few new drugs are in clinical trials.
-Some of them work by increasing the amount of “survival of motor neuron” (SMN) protein.
-Others work in new ways to treat SMA.10,11
+As of July 2024, several new drugs are in clinical trials.
+They work in new ways to treat SMA.

 Apitegromab (SRK-015)